S-Hari-B/Hari_Dissertation/README.md

 ## Notes
 - Alpha Vantage free tier is restrictive.
 Use a paid tier or run with fewer tickers to avoid hitting the quota.
 - The `.env` file is read via `python-dotenv`.
 - The OpenAI model used by default in the code is `gpt-4o-mini`.
-You can change `model=` in the relevant functions if needed.
+You can change `model=` in the relevant functions if needed inside unified_core.py.
 - The first FinBERT run will download `yiyanghkust/finbert-tone` from Hugging Face to your cache.
 - This project is for academic demonstration only.
-It does not provide financial advice.
+It does not provide real financial advice.

 ## License
 This repository contains academic research code.
 Third-party models and APIs are used under their respective licenses.